 Founded in 2016 by the “black sheep” among us, Nebula Creatives L3C is a grassroots hybrid film incubator social enterprise.
-We are committed to producing commercial-quality, resource-efficient feature films aiming specifically for distribution.
+We are committed to producing commercial-quality, resource-efficient feature films and series aiming specifically for distribution.
 Creativity keeps our human experience unique and entertaining so why not sharing more of that.
 Anyone – regardless of race, religion, ethnicity, sexual orientation or disability – who is passionate about telling any original story, deserves the same opportunity as everyone else to be creative and access the support they need to bring their ideas to life.

 - To help marginalized, local filmmakers produce and monetize their creative work

 - To create a sustainable, resourced ecosystem within Chicago’s independent film community built upon viable career opportunities for local talent

 - To bridge and connect the Chicago independent film community to external communities and markets through unique and diverse partnerships and collaboration

 - To support the state’s and city’s initiatives in boosting the economy and promoting Chicago as the destination for independent film productions